Senior Instructor

 Warrior Attendants of Chen Village, and also one of the “Top Ten Martial Arts

-began a deeper study of the art of Tai-Chi, including martial art theories,
+began a deeper study of Taijiquan, including martial art theories and application,

 combat techniques and gradually formed her own understanding of Tai-Chi